 Governors strongly believe in our comprehensive ethos.
-We understand that the improvement in standards and performance achieved has been possible because of the School's commitment to pastoral support which in turn improves behaviour, attendance and then outcomes.
-Despite recent financial pressures, the areas of our School that provide the support that secures these improvements has been not only protected but enhanced.
+We understand that the improvement in standards and performance achieved has been possible because of the Academy's commitment to pastoral support which in turn improves behaviour, attendance and then outcomes.
+Despite recent financial pressures, the areas of our Academy that provide the support that secures these improvements has been not only protected but enhanced.
+For example, the Academy has invested in an additional attendance officer to support the Academy's work in improving attendance further and the Positive Impact Centre has been established to provide support for students.